Parrot fever

 - Quarantine: New birds should be quarantined before introducing them to an existing flock to prevent potential outbreaks.

 - Hygiene: Maintain good hygiene in your bird's living environment.
-Regularly clean cages, food dishes and toys.
+Regularly clean cages, food dishes, toys and perches.
+Use detergent-based cleaning chemicals followed by a sanitiser.
 Use a mask, gloves and eye protection when cleaning cages or handling sick birds and wash your hands thoroughly after these activities.

-- Limit exposure: Minimise contact with wild birds and avoid overcrowding in bird cages or aviaries.
+- Limit exposure: Minimise contact of your birds with wild birds and avoid overcrowding in bird cages or aviaries.
 Avoid unnecessary handling of sick birds.

 Report confirmed or suspected cases of psittacosis.